This is a past event. Registration is closed. View other Parenteral Drug Association - Asia Pacific office events.

 This presentation will discuss the requirements for cleanroom design, focusing on the requirements for facilities that want to perform aseptic processes in isolators.
 It will cover general design concepts regarding layouts, sizing, detailing, HVAC, critical services, controls and alarms.
 Budgeting and scheduling will also be touched on.
 Finally, a discussion on the opportunities and hazards of portable facilities.
 This emerging trend provides significant benefits for some, but not all projects.

-• Andrew Watson (Director of CBE)
+• Andrew Watson (Director of Centre for BioPharmaceutical Excellence (CBE))

 Andrew Watson